Zeugnis04/zeugnis04.github.io/_posts/2025-02-12-saravanaa-bhavan-translation.md

 ## <span lang="ta">ரவா கேசரி</span> *rāva kēsari* (Rava Kesari)

 Dessert time!
 This is a semolina-based sweet dish also known across India by names like *suji ka halwa* (Hindi), *mohan bhog* (Bengali), or *kesari bath* (Kannada){% marginfigure 'ravakesari' 'assets/img/ravakesari.jpg' 'Rava Kesari'%}.
 It's a mix of semolina, ghee, and sugar — warm, rich, and comforting.
-I’ve had something similar before at Burmese restaurants in both the U.S. and Korea, called *Shwe Kyi* (ရွှေချီ), and this brought back similar vibes.
+I’ve had something similar before at Burmese restaurants in both the U.S. and Korea, called *Shwe Kyi* (<span lang="my">ရွှေချီ</span>), and this brought back similar vibes.

 ---